krbnite/krbnite.github.io/_notes/CS294-158__Deep-Unsupervised-Learning.md

   is in line with the first interpretation
 * the word "likelihood" is used to emphasize the first interpretation

+As Wolfram Mathworld puts it: "Likelihood is the hypothetical probability that an event that has already occurred would yield a specific outcome.
+The concept differs from that of a probability in that a probability refers to the occurrence of future events, while a likelihood refers to past events with known outcomes."

 So how does this relate to minimizing a loss function, which is what we usually discuss when training a model in machine learning?